johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ## License ##

-> Maize Plant Discipleship by John Clements is licensed for distribution within Burkina Faso, as follows:[^fn27]
+> Maize Plant Discipleship by John Clements is licensed for distribution within Burkina Faso, as follows:[^fn26]

 ---

 **Creative Commons Attribution-ShareAlike 4.0 REGIONAL License**.

----

-Note: This is a human-readable summary of (and not a substitute for) the license, which may be accessed at: http://creativecommons.org/licenses/by-sa/4.0/legalcode
+> Note: This is a human-readable summary of (and not a substitute for) the license, which may be accessed at: http://creativecommons.org/licenses/by-sa/4.0/legalcode

 **You are free to**:

 -	**Share** — copy and re-distribute the material in any medium or format

 -	**Adapt** — remix, transform and build upon the material

 > for any purpose, even commercially.

-> The licensor cannot revoke these freedoms as long as you follow the license terms.
+The licensor cannot revoke these freedoms as long as you follow the license terms.

 **Under the following terms**:

--	**Attribution** — You must give appropriate credit,[^fn28] provide a link to the license, and indicate if changes were made.
+-	**Attribution** — You must give appropriate credit,[^fn27] provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
--	**ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license[^fn29] as the original.
+-	**ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license[^fn28] as the original.

 -	**No additional restrictions** — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+---

+### Notice ###

-**Notice**: You do not have to comply with the license for elements of the material in the public domain or where your use is permitted by an applicable exception or limitation.
+You do not have to comply with the license for elements of the material in the public domain or where your use is permitted by an applicable exception or limitation.

 No warranties are given.
 The license may not give you all of the permissions necessary for your intended use.
 For example, other rights such as publicity, privacy, or moral rights may limit how you use the material.